nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/LeakedCredentialsHardcodedCredentials.md

 :warning: <b>If you are using Windows 10/11 to proceed with this scenario, the local Administrator account needs to be enabled.
 I have created a PowerShell script named [EnableLocalAdmin.ps1](/Lab-Setup-Scripts/EnableLocalAdmin.ps1), designed to enable the local Administrator account and set a password.
 Please run this script with elevated privileges.</b>

-:warning: In order to run this scenario, Java must be installed on the target workstation.
-You can download and install Java from the [Official Oracle Website](https://www.oracle.com/java/technologies/downloads/#jdk21-windows).
+:warning: <b>In order to run this scenario, Java must be installed on the target workstation.
+You can download and install Java from the [Official Oracle Website](https://www.oracle.com/java/technologies/downloads/#jdk21-windows).</b>

 ## Enumeration